florianparzer/pcapGenerator/README.md

 The payload is bas64 encoded.
 At the end of a sip message line is \r\n and there must not be a space before that.
 Between sip message header and sip message body are \r\n\r\n.
 If no body is present the message header still ends with these characters
 ```
+## Prerequisite
+This script needs python3 installed.
+Furthermore it uses the python package scapy https://scapy.net/.
+Therefore scapy needs to be installed in order to run this script

 ## Author
 Florian Parzer